-How much of your valuable writing time are you wasting on social media and your blog to sell books?
+How much of your valuable writing time are you wasting on social media and your blog to sell books on Amazon?

 For a lot of authors, the answer is very often, far, far too much.

 Would you prefer to be writing books instead of writing Facebook and Twitter posts almost full-time every day?

 It is good advice to promote your books from your blog but you need a lot of traffic for it to be effective.
 No matter how many blog posts you write, if no one reads them it’s not going to help you sell your books.

 The aim of book promotion for any author is to get a potential reader to find or go to your books on Amazon and buy a copy.
 You can hope for an honest review as a bonus.

 So is there a way to forget about social networks, your Facebook page and blog and still get book sales?
 Yes, and it’s easier than you think.

 The answer is to have a better keyword and category search data strategy, to use other people’s blogs and email lists, and outsource your book promotion.
 Then let these do all the hard work for you, while you write.